twin-so/environ/README.md

 ### `environ diff`

 Reads the secrets from the working directory, the secrets from the remote based on the current reference, and outputs the difference.

+# Similar projects

+* [Keepass-2-file](https://github.com/Dracks/keepass-2-file): Build .env or any other plain text config file pulling the secrets from a keepass file